mantidproject/mantid/docs/source/algorithms/RenameWorkspaces-v1.rst

        CreateWorkspace([0], [0], OutputWorkspace=name)

    #This will fail telling us that 'new_ws1' already exists
-   print 'Trying to rename with OverrideExisting set to false.'
+   print 'Trying to rename with OverwriteExisting set to false.'
    try:
-       RenameWorkspaces(names, Prefix='new_', OverrideExisting=False)
+       RenameWorkspaces(names, Prefix='new_', OverwriteExisting=False)
    except RuntimeError:
        print 'RuntimeError: A workspace called new_ws1 already exists'

    #This will succeed in renaming and 'new_ws1' will be replaced with 'ws1'
-   print 'Trying to rename with OverrideExisting set to true.'
+   print 'Trying to rename with OverwriteExisting set to true.'
-   RenameWorkspaces(names, Prefix='new_', OverrideExisting=True)
+   RenameWorkspaces(names, Prefix='new_', OverwriteExisting=True)
    print 'Succeeded'

 Output:

-.. testoutput:: ExOverrideExisting
+.. testoutput:: ExOverwriteExisting

-   Trying to rename with OverrideExisting set to false.
+   Trying to rename with OverwriteExisting set to false.
-   RuntimeError: A workspace called new_ws1 already exists Trying to rename with OverrideExisting set to true.
+   RuntimeError: A workspace called new_ws1 already exists Trying to rename with OverwriteExisting set to true.
    Succeeded

 .. categories::